 Initial reports indicated that overloading contributed to the deadly disaster, but an investigation will determine the exact cause, the Tanzanian leader said.

-It’s unclear how many passengers were aboard the ferry.
-There are reports it had a capacity to carry 100 people, and it was carrying an estimated 400 instead.
+The total number killed might never be known because it’s unclear how many people were aboard the overcrowded ferry.
+Officials said the vessel had a capacity for 100 people but was carrying an estimated 400 instead.

 Rescuers worked for hours to pull survivors out of the frigid waters Thursday and Friday, and they are still searching for hundreds who were likely onboard the overcrowded ferry.

-“It’s been a bit difficult because of the fact that the ferry overturned with people and luggage,” Transport Minister Isack Kamwele said.
+“It’s been a bit difficult because of the fact that the ferry overturned with people and luggage,” Kamwele said.
 “We have to remove the luggage first to get to the bodies.”

 An engineer from the ferry was among the people rescued Saturday, the state-run Tanzania Broadcasting Corp. reported.
 He was among eight engineers aboard the ferry when it capsized, and he’d locked himself inside the engine room since Thursday.